ohcnetwork/docs/docs/care/CEP/Draft/0009-pharmacy.md

 ### 9. Reporting and Analytics

-- Generate reports on inventory levels, sales, and dispensing trends
+- Generate reports on:
-- Provide financial reports including sales, claims, and profit margins
+  a.
+Sales, discounts, and credits
+  b.
+Purchases
+  c.
+Stock movement
+  d.
+Inventory status
 - Track and report on batch utilization and expiry
 - Implement metrics on rate of usage across medicines